Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Experiments and Analysis

 \textbf{Evaluation Methods.} We evaluate each method based on the images generated from evaluation prompts.
-All images are generated using a fixed random seed over 50 denoising steps with a guidance scale of 7.5.
 For each subject, we use the 25 evaluation prompts provided in the benchmark, generating 4 images per prompt, resulting in 100 images per subject and a total of 3,000 images across all 30 subjects.
-We evaluate model performance using three metrics: DINO, CLIP-T, and CLIP-I. We use pretrained DINO ViT-S/16~\cite{caron2021emerging} and CLIP ViT-B/32~\cite{radford2021learning} models to extract image and text embeddings.
+We evaluate model performance using three metrics: DINO, CLIP-T, and CLIP-I. We use pretrained DINO ViT-S/16~\citep{caron2021emerging} and CLIP ViT-B/32~\citep{radford2021learning} models to extract image and text embeddings.
 CLIP-I and DINO measure subject fidelity by computing the cosine similarity between each generated image and the corresponding input reference images.
 CLIP-T evaluates text-image alignment based on cosine similarity between the prompt and the generated image.
-The special token is excluded when computing CLIP-T scores.
+A broader range of results is provided in Appendix~\ref{sec:app_results}.